cemolcay/LiveKnob/README.md

 ### LiveKnobControlType
 You can set the `controlType` for changing the knob's touch control behaviour.
 It supports horizontal and/or vertical slidings as well as rotary slidings.

+### LiveKnobMarker
+You can create custom marker views in with `LiveKnobMarker` type and set them to LiveKnob's `markers` array in order to draw markers around the knob.
+You can set individual offset and transform for each marker as well.

 AppStore
 ----